 City Trams

 Trams are named with numbers.
-Because they do not automatically stop at every stop, you must communicate to the driver by pressing the STOP button.
+Because they do not automatically stop at every stop, you must communicate with the driver by pressing the STOP button.
 Ensure you have a valid ticket before boarding the tram because buying a ticket inside a tram is impossible.
 You do not need to show your ticket to the driver when boarding the tram.
-There is no need to validate your ticket to the HSL machine.
+There is no need to validate your ticket at the HSL machine.

 Light Rail